SystemsApproach/book/applications/traditional.rst

 follow the same request/reply communication pattern, you might expect that they would be built on top of a Remote Procedure Call (RPC) transport protocol.
-This is not the case, however, as they are instead implemented on top of TCP.
+This is not the case, however, as they are instead implemented on top of TCP [#]_.
 In effect, each protocol reinvents a simple RPC-like mechanism on top of a reliable transport protocol (TCP).
 We say “simple” because each protocol is not designed to support arbitrary remote procedure calls of the sort discussed in an earlier chapter, but